Monclova: Climate

-Monclova experiences a warm semi-arid climate (BSh), with a median yearly temperature of 22.0 °C.
+Monclova experiences a hot semi-arid climate (Köppen BSh), with a median yearly temperature of 22.0 °C.

 The median temperature of the coolest month, January, is 13.6 °C, although the temperature can climb as high as 30 °C during some days and it can drop to 0 °C some nights.
 Probably the coldest snap in recent history took place on December 25, 1983 when the temperature plunged to -9.5 °C.

-On the other hand, temperatures during late spring and summer can have bouts of extreme heat, with evenings above 40 °C for many consecutive days.
+On the other hand, late spring and summer can feature bouts of extreme heat, with evenings above 40 °C for many consecutive days.
 In recent decades the hottest records have climbed as high as 43 °C on July 13, 2005 and 45 °C on May 4, 1984.
-However nighttime low temperatures are typically 15 degrees cooler than daytime highs, due to the very arid conditions.
-Even in July, the warmest month, temperatures have gotten as low as 10.6 °C in 1975.
-The median temperature July is 28.6 °C. A typical summer day has a low around 21 °C and a high near 35 °C.
+However nighttime low temperatures are typically 15 C-change cooler than daytime highs, due to the very arid conditions.
+Even in July, the warmest month, temperatures have fallen as low as 10.6 °C in 1975.
+The median temperature during July is 28.6 °C. A typical summer day has a low around 21 °C and a high near 35 °C.